 Doug Mayne, MD of Primedia Lifestyle, founded his marketing and advertising career at Ogilvy Durban, where his leadership qualities ensured his progression from account executive to group account director.
 Joining Primedia Lifestyle in 2007 as KZN regional marketing manager, Doug was appointed MD in July 2011.
-His particular area of interest is the digital and CRNspace within retail, and the use of mobile, social and loyalty tools to drive customer engagement and personalised retail experiences.
+Hs particular area of interest is the digital and CRMspace within retail, and the use of mobile, social and loyalty tools to drive customer engagement and personalised retail experiences.
 Website www.primedialifestyle.co.za.
+View my profile and articles...